adafruit/Adafruit_Monster_Eyes/README.md

 | ESP32-S3 : TFT | 39 FPS  | 20 FPS  |

 On average, adding a second eye will halve the frame rate seen while showing one eye.

-## Build Process

-The repository has pre-built UF2 and .BIN files for common board/display combinations.

-If building on your own, edit the settings.h file to update pin, display and eye count defines.

-The default pin mapping is:
-* SCK - SCK (default mapping in Arduino BSP)
-* MISO - MISO (default mapping in Arduino BSP)
-* DC - 9
-* RST - 10
-* CS (display 0) - 11
-* CS (display 1) - 12

-These pins have compatibility across Metro and Feather form factor boards.